fusioncharts/dev_centre_docs/getting-started/react-native/react-native-features.md

 ## Working with APIs

-In this sample we can change the chart type dynamically using chart APIs.
+You can also enhance your charts by adding some API's, follow these simple steps to lean how to change the chart type dynamically using chart APIs.

 ```javascript
 import React, { Component } from 'react';